vibe-code-inc/pm-board-experiment/src/ui/features/task_card/task_card.specs.md

 - Support drag-and-drop for task status changes
 - Provide visual feedback for interactive states
 - Show appropriate truncation for overly long content
+- Support touch-based drag and drop on mobile devices
+- Provide a vertical grip handle for dragging on mobile

 ## Technical Requirements
 - Build with React and TypeScript